Werkax/school-ivs/CONTRIBUTING.md

 4. If you've added code that should be tested, add tests.
 5. If you've changed APIs, update the documentation.
 6. Ensure the test suite passes.
-7. Make sure your code lints.
-See [Coding style](#coding-style) section.
-8. Create pull request with link to corresponding issue.
+7. Create pull request with link to corresponding issue.

 ## Commit Message Format
 Your commit messages should meet the [Conventional Commmits specification](https://www.conventionalcommits.org).